lukaszfabia/GoLocal/backend/README.md

-# Project backend for GoLocal
+# Backend for GoLocal

-One Paragraph of project description goes here
+Server which power `Mobile app`.

 ## Getting Started